Dasharo/dasharo-acpi-dkms/README.md

 sudo dnf install lm_sensors
 ```

 Run `sensors` in a terminal and observe the output.
-You should
-see:
+Under the dasharo-acpi
+sensor, you should now see your CPU and GPU (if present) temperatures, along
+with speeds of their fans:

 ```
 dasharo_acpi-acpi-0